twilio-professional-services/flex-project-template/README.md

 Furthermore, with the rich library of examples and conventions, developers can quickly see how to approach different problems on the platform by seeing working code that they can easily reverse engineer.

+### Flex Plugin Library

-If you are just looking to add common contact center functionality to Flex, we recommend using plugins from the [Flex Plugin Library](https://www.twilio.com/docs/flex/developer/plugins/plugin-library) instead if they fit your use case.
+If you are just looking to add common contact center functionality to Flex, we recommend evaluating whether plugins from the [Flex Plugin Library](https://www.twilio.com/docs/flex/developer/plugins/plugin-library) fit your use case.
+These plugins are maintained and supported by Twilio, and many are derived from the most popular features included in the template.

+Using plugins from the Plugin Library reduces the custom code footprint and maintenance burden of your solution, however, they cannot be customized, and they cannot be deployed or configured via a CI/CD pipeline as the template can.
+They may also conflict with your custom code that modifies the same Flex actions or components.
+Depending on your use case, you may wish to use only the template, or only plugins from the Plugin Library, or a mix of both.

+If you plan to use plugins from the Plugin Library alongside this template, you should [remove the corresponding template feature(s)](https://twilio-professional-services.github.io/flex-project-template/building/feature-management/remove-features) to prevent conflicts.

 ## How do I get started?